Himanshu-Git-101/DorAImon/README.md

 -🧪 Experimental Mode (You Control Everything)
 Toggle developer mode to test AI behaviors or responses.

+-🧘 Emotional Wellness & Burnout Detection
+Notices if you’re working for too long in any app.
+Gently checks in with prompts like:
+"You’ve been in VS Code for a while, is everything okay?"
+"Want me to play something relaxing or help with your task?"

+Responds empathetically based on your feedback.

 -🪄 Emotional Support System
 Talks to you when you feel low, encourages you during burnout.

 -🧾 Daily Summary / Reflection Log
 Gives a friendly summary of your day, mood, goals, and what you learned.

+-🔔 Autonomous Trigger System
+No need to click or call DorAImon — it appears and assists when the moment is right.
+Fully event-driven design for seamless real-time interaction.

 ## 🔧 Technologies
 - Python